-Initial Appointment Reviews
+Appointment Reviews

-For an appointment (hiring or appointment change from another faculty type) review of an assistant professor, the eligible faculty consists of all tenure-track faculty in the department.
+Initial Appointment Review: For an appointment (hiring) review of an assistant professor, associate professor, or professor, the eligible faculty consists of all tenure-track faculty in the department.

-For appointment (hiring or appointment change from another faculty type) at senior rank (associate professor or professor), the eligible faculty consists of all tenure-track faculty in the department.
-A vote on the appropriateness of the proposed rank must then be cast by all tenured faculty of equal or higher rank than the position requested.
+Rank Review: A vote on the appropriateness of the proposed rank must then be cast by all tenured faculty of equal or higher rank than the position requested.